esign-consulting/myjenkins/README.md

 - SONARQUBE_URL - the endpoint where your SonarQube instance is available

+:warning: If you have disabled anonymous access in SonarQube and have generated an user token for performing the static code analysis, set the environment variable SONARQUBE_TOKEN.

 SonarQube can then be referenced by `SonarQube` in the Jenkinsfile, like in the example below:

 ```groovy